Artiume/Crypto/README.md

 #### ASICs

 ASICs are highly specialized, but very expensive equipment.
+Fake sites are found online all the time so it's hard to find a dealer who isn't a scammer.

 [Bitmain Antminer E9](https://bitmainasic.com/product/antminer-e9/) 3GH/s, $13,400.